NATTY998/int-float-char-double-/README.md

 # int-float-char-double-
-To find size of int float chat double
+To find size of int float char double